-- 8.2.1 Standards relating to the maintenance of appropriate standards to evaluate our competency and that of external investment managers to use derivatives as part of investment management can be found in Schedules 4 and 4A (Standards & framework for managing derivative Investment and non-Investment Risk). - 8.2.2 Standards relating to delegations of authority can be found in the Delegations Policy. - 8.2.3 Standards relating to short selling can be found in the Portfolio Completion and Internally Managed Securities Policy (Schedule 12). - 8.2.4 Standards relating to reporting of Derivative use and exposure are out in Schedule 3 (Reporting Framework). - 8.2.4 Standards relating to the maintenance of appropriate standards to evaluate credit quality of the counterparty who borrows securities, approved markets for lending, approved collateral and margin requirements as well as reporting on securities lending programme are outlined in the Securities Lending Internal Investment Mandate.
+- 8.2.1 Standards relating to the maintenance of appropriate standards to evaluate our competency and that of external investment managers to use derivatives as part of investment management can be found in Schedules 4 and 4A (Standards & framework for managing derivative Investment and non-Investment Risk) of the Derivatives Policy. - 8.2.2 Standards relating to delegations of authority can be found in the Delegations Policy. - 8.2.3 Standards relating to short selling can be found in Schedule 12 (Short Selling) of the Portfolio Completion and Internally Managed Securities Policy. - 8.2.4 Standards relating to reporting of Derivative use and exposure are out in Schedule 3 (Reporting Framework) of the Derivatives Policy. - 8.2.5 Standards relating to the maintenance of appropriate standards to evaluate credit quality of the counterparty who borrows securities, approved markets for lending, approved collateral and margin requirements as well as reporting on securities lending programme are outlined in the Securities Lending Internal Investment Mandate.